harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

-Assuming most developers prioritize PTLC-over-Lightning, then I expect Taproot-addressed channels will start getting worked on by the time the underlying `SIGHASH_NOINPUT` or other ways to implement Decker-Russell-Osuntokun ("Eltoo").
+Assuming most developers prioritize PTLC-over-Lightning, then I expect Taproot-addressed channels will start getting worked on by the time the underlying `SIGHASH_NOINPUT` or other ways to implement Decker-Russell-Osuntokun ("Eltoo") are available.

 ### Conclusion